Age-Friendly Communities Knowledge Exchange

 These networks include age-friendly leads from many of Ontario's 80+ Age-Friendly Communities.
 Network members meet regularly (by teleconference) to share their local age-friendly planning processes, describe innovative programs and services, and discuss emerging trends or gaps.
 The regional networks are an opportunity to learn from and share with each other to help accelerate and strengthen work at a local level.

-If you are interested in joining one of the networks listed below, please contact Sarah Webster (email@example.com) to be connected with the appropriate network chair.
+If you are interested in joining one of the networks listed below, please contact Lisa, the Age-Friendly Community Knowledge Broker, at email@example.com or 1-844-276-5756 to be connected with the appropriate network chair.

 - Southern Ontario Age-Friendly Network